NvChad/NvChad/README.md

   I'd install it first and add its setup line ( require'lspconfig'.clangd.setup{} ) in /lua/nvim-lspconfig/lua.lua file .
+I will organise the config slowly and soon add a list of important mappings used in my config , on this readme so it might get easy for some :)